wesleywerner/laid/vm-setup.md

         qemu-system-x86_64 -enable-kvm -m 512 -hda laid-x86_64.img -redir tcp:2222::22

         # 32-bit
-        qemu-system-i386 -enable-kvm -m 512 -hda laid-x86.img -redir tcp:2222::22
+        qemu-system-i386 -enable-kvm -m 512 -hda laid-x86.img -redir tcp:3333::22

-* In this case we forward the host port 2222 to the guest port 22.
+* We forward the host port 2222 to the guest port 22.
-* In QEmu this is the "-redir tcp:2222::22" parameter, also given under the network settings in QtEmu.
+* In QEmu this is the "-redir" parameter.
 * In Virtual Box this is done under the machine network settings, use NAT and find "port forward" under Advanced.
+* The 32-bit version forwards port 3333, this is to prevent your ssh known_hosts from clashing.
 * login as root and install SSH server and bash completion:

+        # 64-bit
         ssh -p 2222 root@localhost

+        # 32-bit
+        ssh -p 3333 root@localhost

         # now inside the VM:
         apt-get install bash-completion openssh-server